trezanik/isochrone/README.md

 These are supplied alongside the assets as an additional file of the same name, but with a `.license` extension instead.
 If the license is not found, the asset will not be loaded - and should not be distributed.

 We are not yet compliant with this, but it will be a goal for release.

+## <a id="FAQ"></a>FAQ

+> Is this project still alive?

+Yes!
+Due to my 'working practices' I have multiple machines used for development, which is unsuitable for pushing directly into a public repository.
+I periodically sync my private repo with this public one.

+I will mark this repository as abandoned if I do cease work on it; if that occurs, or upon my death, I give full consent for adjusting the license into the public domain/MIT, as long as no contributions conflict with the licensing.

+> Why are you not officially supporting Windows 11?

+I despise the operating system.
+Windows 10 is irksome but just about tolerable, and undeniably has improved security structure.

+Windows 11 offers nothing new of any value beyond further shoving undesired applications, advertisements, and AI towards the user, and lacks key customization desires that existed in prior versions.
+I expect so much better from enterprise software and do not reward shabby work/cashgrab mentaility, just like games and films in the 'modern' world.

+While we won't support the graph node with Windows 11 right now, the security functions will be kept up, otherwise it'd be nigh useless - and there's no reason to suspect anything else will fail to function.

+> Why use C++, and why not anything C++20 or newer?

+Familiarity.
+Programming has only ever been a hobby of mine, and I started learning with C++03 and slowly delving into 11/14/17 features (some C++11 items I've only discovered in 2025!).
+I simply do not have the time to keep up with every new language/development/feature addition, even if I could understand it all.

+I've used many other languages (not limited to Ada, Delphi, Java, Perl, Ruby...), but they're not my forté, and with scripting I always feel like something is missing if I'm not speaking to the underlying system natively by going through additional wrappers.

+With scripts, I design as a means-to-an-end - whereas native projects I architect.
+It just feels the right way to do things.

+> How long is the NT5 support going to last for?
+Will this support impact newer systems?

+Unknown, but realistically as long as tenable, with no impact on newer systems - it was never in my original design or goals, it simply emerged as an unanticipated option via retaining a lesser C++ version.

+I previously had supporting code, so the effort to integrate it was minimal - a few new methods and adjusting legacy code for better modern practices.

+With that said, the kernel and API function exposure offers everything we need, and no newer version has (yet) introduced any critical methods to include - things like the new compression algorithms are supporting those specific operating systems for data extraction, so doesn't count towards this.

+XP/2003 will obviously become a burden and outright unusable in future - my main minimal support goal is Windows 7 (NT 6.1), preferably retaining NT 6.0, until Windows internals undergoes another significant rewrite or third-party dependencies cause grief.

+> Why use imgui as the GUI?

+Ah.
+I needed something cross-platform, and wanted to support Windows 7 still.
+I've always been fond of the classic GLUI and imgui has a nice consistent UI itself, while directly integrating into 3D applications, such as games - which is a desire I still have.
+It pretty much served the right purpose at the right time.

+Protip if you're thinking of doing this yourself: prepare for pain.
+After experiencing it, take ocornut at this word - I also do not recommend it for a full-blown UI like we've done!

+It's by no means horrible but you will have to handle things like click/drag/contextual operations, which most people will take the existing OS/app library implementations for granted.
+And as expected, if you want a widget that doesn't yet exist (e.g. vertical tabs), you have to be prepared to implement it yourself - optionally replacing it if imgui introduces it in future - or live without.

 ## <a id="Miscellaneous"></a>Miscellaneous